The List's Food & Drink coverage: Further information

 Our reviewers visit restaurants anonymously, usually booking in advance where applicable.
 We will not disclose our identity until the end of the meal when we will present the Review Meal Approval form to the waiter or waitress.
 We should then be billed for drinks only, not for the meal for two or for service (except in the case of bars or cafés, where two appropriate drinks are taken to form part of the complimentary meal).
 Following the meal we will also try to take the opportunity to interview you or a member of your management staff to ensure all facts we publish about your establishment (full address, opening hours, web address etc.) are correct.Advertising & promotional opportunities through The List:

-There is no charge to be included in List publications and no obligation to advertise: the editorial and advertising elements of the guide are kept entirely separate.
-However, given its respected position, popularity and highly targeted audience, the website and printed guides offer excellent opportunities for display advertising and other promotions.
+There is no charge to be included in List publications and no obligation to advertise: the editorial and advertising elements of the guide are not linked.
+However, given its prominence, popularity and highly targeted audience, the website and printed guides offer excellent opportunities for display advertising and other promotions.
 If you would like to know more about rates and other details, please call +44 131 550 3060 or visit www.list.co.uk/advertising

 If you have any questions at all about our food and drink coverage, please contact the editors by email on email@example.com or calling +44 131 550 3050.